The Spirit’s Ministry

 It is true that the scriptures teach that the Holy Spirit has always been present.
 However, the ministry of the Holy Spirit has changed over time as we have seen in our study.
 In the Old Testament, the Hebrew text reveals that the Holy Spirit came upon men for a period of time; but after Pentecost the Holy Spirit lived inside believers permanently.
 Jesus repeatedly referred to the coming of the Holy Spirit in a new way.
 In the New Testament period, the Holy Spirit baptized, sealed, taught, and empowered believers by filling them.
 The Holy Spirit also gave spiritual gifts.
 Ephesians 4:7-11 reveals that these gifts also come from Christ.
 The ministry of the Spirit was unique.

 It is a mistake to assume that the Holy Spirit’s ministry has always been the same.
 The gift of tongues is not referred to in the Old Testament.
 It is mentioned in only two New Testament books – Acts and 1 Corinthians.
 We have discovered that a display of the power of the Holy Spirit was predicted by Joel, and the fulfillment occurred at Pentecost.
 The display was obviously tongues.
 That is the message of Acts 2:15-17.
 Tongues started with the apostles.
 Even though the book of Acts mentions tongues only three times, it is clear that tongues occurred on other occasions.
 The Apostle Paul is a good example.
-1 Cor.
-14:5, 18 reveals that he spoke in tongues, but this fact is never revealed in the book of Acts.
+1 Corinthians 14:5, 18 reveals that he spoke in tongues, but this fact is never revealed in the book of Acts.
 Also, the book of Acts does not reveal that the Corinthians spoke in tongues, but they did according to 1 Corinthians 14.
 Consequently, there is a temptation to suggest that tongues were universal, to assume that speaking in tongues is the normal Christian experience, and to assume that tongues will always exist.

 However, we cannot use scripture to justify that claim.
 There is no scriptural evidence to support that claim either in the Old Testament or on other occasions, since scripture is silent.
-In fact, 1 Cor.
-13:8-10 indicates that the gift of tongues will cease.
+In fact, 1 Corinthians 13:8-10 indicates that the gift of tongues will cease.
 It does not promise that tongues will continue until Jesus returns, even though there is a promise that knowledge and prophecy will continue.
 Scripture teaches that tongues will cease at some point in history before Jesus returns.
 The question we will now explore is, “Did tongues cease after the last apostle, John?”

 We will discover shortly that spiritual gifts were known to the early church fathers.
 They quoted passages from 1 Corinthians 12-14 and referred to a variety of the gifts.
 Tongues was referred to by a number of the early church fathers but not by all of them.